-The Group has already commenced an assessment of the impact of adopting the above annual improvements and amended standards.
-The Group has not identified any standard which may have a significant impact on the financial statements.
-The Group will adopt the above annual improvements and amended standards when they become effective.
+The Group has already commenced an assessment of the impact of adopting the above amended standards.
+The Group has not identified any standard which may have a significant impact on the consolidated financial statements.
+The Group will adopt the above amended standards when they become effective.